 Gucci slides, chest rigs and…vapes?
-Could this year’s hottest fashion accessory be the device that turns flavored liquid into perfectly puffable vapor?
+Could this year’s hottest fashion accessory be the device that turns flavoured liquid into perfectly buffable vapour?
 Indeed, creative fashion houses around the world have discovered that—since vaping has exploded in popularity in the past few years—consumers need two niches filled in the vaping market: 1.
 The vapes themselves, which need to be good-looking and statement-making at all costs; and 2.
 Accessories to carry, store and display their vapes when they’re not being puffed.

 Want to spruce up your vaping style?
 Here are some of the biggest tastemakers and game-changers to watch in the fashion vaping industry right now.
 Grab a few of their brilliant vape-friendly accessories to give your look a big boost of cool.
 And don’t be shocked if you see a vape or two on the runway at Fashion Week this year.